bazickoff/OmniBuy/README.md

   - Go to https://console.cloud.google.com/
   - Create a project
   - Navigate to API overview
-  - Navigate to the library in API overview
+  - Navigate to the library in API Overview
   - Search for "Google Drive"
   - Enable "Google Drive"
   - Navigate to "Credentials" inside of the "Google Drive API" settings